-You're not alone if you're experiencing iOS 10 problems, as the iPhone and iPad update has run into a number of issues.
-If you've encountered any don't panic as there are many ways to fix iOS 10 problems.
+You're not alone if you're experiencing iOS 10 problems, as the iPhone and iPad update has run into a number of issues, and if you've encountered any, don't panic as there are many ways to fix them.

 There are both intentional changes by Apple that need to be remedied for some users, and unintentional glitches due to bad code that we can help alleviate.
 It just takes some iOS 10 troubleshooting.